Click on Accounting…Integration setup.

 If the company is not listed, please login to Accounting to add the company.

 The financial values in your payroll need to be debited and credited to specific accounts.
 The payslip definitions you have linked in your Payslip Definition Template, or any definition with a financial value will be listed on this view.

-Click on the drop down lists next to the definition you want to link – the list of accounts you have setup in SOA will display.
+Click on the drop down lists next to the definition you want to link – the list of accounts you have setup in Accounting will display.
 Select the correct account from the list in both the Debit account and Credit account columns.

 Click on Save once you have selected your accounts.
 Click on Undo to reverse any changes you have made.

 If the account you want to link the definition to is not listed, please login to Accounting to add the account.